pjlegato/bureaucrat/README.md

 dispatches incoming API messages to designated Clojure functions, optionally sending replies back to the caller.

+Bureaucrat is alpha-stage software; API changes are still possible.
+Pull requests are welcome!

 ### Why the name "bureaucrat"?
 The library merely shuttles messages around between endpoints, which actually perform the useful work.